nautobot/nautobot-app-golden-config/docs/navigating-compliance-json.md

 - Must have a `Platform` created specifically for the feature.
 - Both the compliance `feature` and `rule` need to be unique for the JSON `config-type`.
 - When creating `Compliance Rules` with the config type of JSON, the `config to match` field is not used but must have bogus data in order to save to the DB.
-- Does **NOT** require Git repositories and for backup and intended.
+- Does **NOT** use Git repositories for backup and intended configurations.
 - Mixing/Matching CLI and JSON compliance rules is **NOT** supported.
-A device should only have compliance rules from one or the other.
+A device should only have compliance rules from one or the other, and it is up to the operator to enforce.

 ## Quick Start Guide